distributed-text-services/specifications/specs-v1.md

 *Source: Multiple value example from the [RFC 6570](https://datatracker.ietf.org/doc/html/rfc6570#section-3.2.1)*

-If you take the Collection endpoints, which is based around two main parameters, `id` and `nav`, a URI template using the query parameters **may** be: `/api/dts/collection/{?id,nav}` which provides for the client a way to build URLs such that `/api/dts/collection/?id=https://en.wikisource.org/wiki/Dracula` works.
+If you take the Collection endpoints, which is based around two main parameters, `id` and `nav`, a URI template using the query parameters **MAY** be: `/api/dts/collection/{?id,nav}` which provides for the client a way to build URLs such that `/api/dts/collection/?id=https://en.wikisource.org/wiki/Dracula` works.

 ### URI Templates examples for static website

-If a user were to define a `Collection` endpoint using static files, without any ability to parse query parameters, their URI template **may** be `/api/dts/collection/{/id,nav*}` which, in turn, helps build URLs such as `/api/dts/collection/Dracula/children`.
+If a user were to define a `Collection` endpoint using static files, without any ability to parse query parameters, their URI template **MAY** be `/api/dts/collection/{/id,nav*}` which, in turn, helps build URLs such as `/api/dts/collection/Dracula/children`.
 Note such implementations limits the usage of identifier for `Collection`.`@id` to string, as any URL would break path parsing.

-For endpoints with many optional parameters, such as the `Navigation` endpoint, a static implementation **may** look like `/navigation/{resource}{;tree}{;down}{/ref,start,end}`.
-As `tree` and `down` are optional parameters, there **must** be a way to understand their presence or absence.
+For endpoints with many optional parameters, such as the `Navigation` endpoint, a static implementation **MAY** look like `/navigation/{resource}{;tree}{;down}{/ref,start,end}`.
+As `tree` and `down` are optional parameters, there **MUST** be a way to understand their presence or absence.
 On the other hand, the parameters `ref`, `start` and `end` are mutually excluding, such that the definition of the URI template allows for using this syntax of the RFC 6570.
 For such a URI template, `/navigation/resource/Dracula;down=-1/5` would produce the equivalent of `/navigation/?resource=Dracula&ref=5&down=-1` with the `tree` parameter being undefined.

 ## Conformance